 It makes perfect sense that this stick, that of Ephraim and Joseph, represents Christianity.
 Unlike Judaism, a main tenet of Christianity is to make believers out of the unbelieving masses; hence outreaching growth.
 That is Jesus' instruction in Matthew 28:19.
 The image of branches and growth also lends itself readily to the olive tree in Romans:

-1. For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
+- If the dough offered as firstfruits is holy, so is the whole lump, and if the root is holy, so are the branches.

-2. And if some of the branches be broken off, and thou, being a wild olive tree, wert grafted in among them, and with them partakest of the root and fatness of the olive tree;
+- But if some of the branches were broken off, and you, although a wild olive shoot, were grafted in among the others and now share in the nourishing root of the olive tree,

-6. For if God spared not the natural branches, take heed lest he also spare not thee.
+- For if God did not spare the natural branches, neither will he spare you.

-8. And they also, if they abide not still in unbelief, shall be grafted in: for God is able to graft them in again.
+- And even they, if they do not continue in their unbelief, will be grafted in, for God has the power to graft them in again.

-9. For if thou wert cut out of the olive tree which is wild by nature, and wert grafted contrary to nature into a good olive tree: how much more shall these, which be the natural branches, be grafted into their own olive tree?
+- For if you were cut from what is by nature a wild olive tree, and grafted, contrary to nature, into a cultivated olive tree, how much more will these, the natural branches, be grafted back into their own olive tree.

 This is a beautiful picture of Israel, the olive tree (Hosea 14:5-6), and Christians, the wild branches, becoming one in Christ, who is the root (Revelation 22:16).
 And note that while the wild branches are grafted in place of those which were broken off, those same branches can be replaced.